Gobeyn/dumpling/README.md

 - Fix issue where deleting a file does not remove it from `Loader.valid_paths`, in some rare cases it may be possible to attempt a reload of the file that no longer exists.
-- Show the paper tags in the TUI.
 - Add a way to check if any papers in the `pdf_dir` are not mentioned by the paper information files.

 ## Why Dumpling